wo-o29/ProgressiveHydration/README.md

 <img src='assets/hydratiolist.png'>

 ### CLICKING ON AVATAR
 So Let's try to click on the avatar.
-We notice that the action of clicking on avator is working.
+We notice that the action of clicking on avator is working. onClick action write on the console as you see in figure below.

-The hydrtion working well !!
+So the hydrtion working well !!

 <img src='assets/clickingonhydrat.png'>